I LOVE

 Each piece is formed through an extensive hands-on process that begins with clay moulded by Khouri that is then scaled up using expanded polystyrene.
 The enlarged works then undergo vigorous carving and sanding by the artist.
 As the flowing arabesque-like forms take shape, so do the Arabic letters and message of the artist: I Love.

-Originally commissioned in 2022 by the Vancouver Biennale–with funding provided by the Buschlen Mowatt Nichol Foundation–the sculpture was most recently installed in the Art d’Égypte exhibition entitled Forever Is Now (October 24 to November 16, 2024), curated by Nadine Abdel Ghaffar at the Great Pyramids of Giza.
-“This installation [was] a bridge that [connected] Marie’s Egyptian heritage with her global journey as an artist . . . [and placed] her in a cultural and historical nexus, offering her an unparalleled platform to contribute to the ongoing story of art and civilisation.” — Art d’Égypte
+Originally commissioned in 2022 by the Vancouver Biennale–with funding provided by the Buschlen Mowatt Nichol Foundation–the sculpture was installed in the Art d’Égypte exhibition entitled Forever Is Now (October 24 to November 16, 2024), curated by Nadine Abdel Ghaffar at the Great Pyramids of Giza.
+“This installation [was] a bridge that [connected] Marie’s Egyptian heritage with her global journey as an artist . . . [and placed] her in a cultural and historical nexus, offering her an unparalleled platform to contribute to the ongoing story of art and civilization.” — Art d’Égypte